 The most important safety tip I can give you is to listen to your instincts.
 They exist to keep us safe.
 So, if something doesn’t feel right, pay attention.
 If someone makes you stop and hesitate, turn around and go a different direction.
 It may seem silly at the time, but it may also keep your family safe.

 By using these ten simple tips above, you can keep your family safe during your next hotel stay.
 This will ensure you have more fun and less worry during your family travels.
-For more travel safety tips, see my safety tips for airports, safety tips for the beach, and safety tips for Disney World.
 Do you have any safety tips for hotels that weren’t mentioned here?
+For more safety tips, see these tips from Safewise.
 Leave a comment and let us know what they are!
 Happy travels!